Updated

 Starting ~$4,600/year; module-driven pricing with custom quotes; free trial available

-EHS Insight provides OSHA compliance automation as part of a broader mid-market EHS platform.
-Incident data flows into OSHA 300, 300A, and 301 forms, compliance deadlines trigger auto-reminders, and the AI Copilot analyzes patterns across incidents and observations to identify SIF (Serious Injury & Fatality) precursors.
-For mid-size companies that need more than basic recordkeeping but can't justify enterprise platform costs, EHS Insight occupies the practical middle ground.
+EHS Insight provides OSHA compliance automation inside a broader mid-market EHS platform.
+Incident data flows into OSHA 300, 300A, and 301 forms, compliance deadlines trigger reminders, and the AI Copilot reviews incidents and observations for SIF (Serious Injury & Fatality) precursors.
+For mid-size companies that need more than basic recordkeeping but do not want a full enterprise deployment, it occupies a reasonable middle ground.

-The offline mobile capability directly supports OSHA compliance.
-Incidents must be recorded within seven calendar days of the employer learning about them (OSHA Recordkeeping Standard 1904.29).
-If field workers can't report incidents from remote job sites because the safety app requires connectivity, the seven-day clock runs while the incident report waits for WiFi.
-EHS Insight's offline capability means incidents are captured in real time regardless of location, which tightens the recording-to-classification timeline and reduces the risk of late entries that OSHA inspectors flag.
+The offline mobile app also matters for recordkeeping.
+Incidents must be recorded within seven calendar days of the employer learning about them under OSHA Recordkeeping Standard 1904.29.
+If field workers cannot report incidents from remote job sites because the app needs service, the clock keeps running while the report waits for WiFi.

 Key Features